 Anthony Hordern & Sons, Sydney:

 This was once the largest retail company in Australia.
 It became Anthony Horden and Sons in 1869, from earlier versions of the family’s draper and retail business.
-The company established factories across Sydney which produced a diverse range of items, including buttons.
+The company established factories across Sydney which produced a diverse range of items although I don’t know if this inclded buttons.
 Tony Earl has kindly shared this picture of a button of the Prince Alfred Yacht Club back-marked A.Hordern & Sons, Sydney that dates from 1867-1911.

 The business was finally sold to Waltons in 1970.
 Waltons also retailed Beutron buttons; see below.